Atmosphere

 Our Montessori learning environment is very different from the traditional model of education.
 Our program provides children with the opportunity to respond to their natural tendency to learn and engage in purposeful tasks.

-Our Montessori classrooms are geared to the size, pace, and interest of children.
+Our Montessori classrooms are geared to the size, pace, and interests of children.
 They offer space for movement, for individual work, and for small group activities.
 Each classroom is designed to facilitate maximum independent learning and exploration, and has a full range of AMI-approved Montessori educational apparatus for the appropriate age level.
 These specifically designed materials are sensory-based, self-correcting, arranged according to subject area, and neatly placed on low and open shelves within easy reach of all children.

 Each Montessori classroom is designed for a mixed-age group.
 This provides an opportunity for younger children to learn from older peers, while older children gain satisfaction in sharing their knowledge while reinforcing their own learning.